gajus/gitdown/README.md

  */
 ```

-Then reference the tag in the Gitdown document:
+Then reference the tag in the GitDown document:

 <!-- gitdown: off -->
 ```